RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Other-Sources.md

 ### Npm (Nodejs installer) <a href="https://www.npmjs.com/package/get-airgeddon" rel="nofollow"><img src="https://camo.githubusercontent.com/da48c9ad00fbd55ed5f9db4e72a59b4bd3e21408/68747470733a2f2f696d672e736869656c64732e696f2f6e706d2f762f6765742d616972676564646f6e2e7376673f7374796c653d666c61742d73717561726526636f6c6f72413d35453734343926636f6c6f72423d433144423844" alt="npm version" data-canonical-src="https://img.shields.io/npm/v/get-airgeddon.svg?style=flat-square&amp;colorA=5E7449&amp;colorB=C1DB8D"></a>

-1. `npm install -g get-airgeddon` (remove sudo if you already have root permissions)
+1. `~# npm install -g get-airgeddon` (remove sudo if you already have root permissions)
-2. Run `get-airgeddon -b`.
+2. Run `~# get-airgeddon -b`.
 3. Choose from shown branches which you want to fetch the required files.
 4. Insert the directory in which the files will be stored.
 Leave it blank if you prefer to store the files in the current directory.
 5. Make sure you have the required permissions.
-Run with sudo as a prefix if you get any errors
+Run with sudo as a prefix if you get any errors.

 <!-- Links -->
 [4.12, 64-1.0 or later]: https://www.wifislax.com